esaujose7/teachaway-frontend-challenge/README.md

 In the App component you can see the main components of the app, such as GalleryFeed.

-The GalleryFeed has an interesting approach to rendering it, I have each column of the grid with a fixed width, but also wanted to keep the order in which the images comes from the API to be visually horizontal
+The GalleryFeed has an interesting approach to rendering it, I have each column of the grid with a fixed width, but also wanted to keep the order in which the images comes from the API to be visually horizontal order.

 Example:

 ```